ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

 # Working with Eclipse - Getting started

-Visual Studio Team Services  helps teams modernize their application development lifecycle and go from idea to deployment with continuous integration, testing, and deployment for any app targeting any platform.
+Visual Studio Team Services (VSTS)  helps teams modernize their application development lifecycle and go from idea to deployment with continuous integration, testing, and deployment for any app targeting any platform.

 VSTS works with (m)any development tool including Visual Studio, Eclipse, IntelliJ, Android Studio, XCode, etc., to make it easy for developers to use VSTS.